 A fantasized archeology of gay safe spaces in western Europe through real and imaginary archives (in progress)

-“Espaces fantômes” (Ghost Spaces) is aiming at building a phantasmagorical archaeology of gay spaces in Western Europe using real and imaginary archives.
+“Espaces fantômes” (Phantom Spaces) is aiming at building a phantasmagorical archaeology of gay spaces in Western Europe using real and imaginary archives.

 “Espaces fantômes” started from the progressive disappearance of gay men's meeting and sociability places.
 I began to build an archive by photographing their facades, bar interiors, meeting places in parks… At the same time, I studied historical research on these precarious places which hardly appear in official history with the notable exception of legal history.